theheking/intro-to-command-line-hpc/practical_overview/4_Working_Files_Directories.md

     $ rm -r backup

-This will delete not only the directory, but all files within the directory.
+This will delete not only the directory, but also all files within the directory.
 If you have write-protected files in the directory, you will be asked whether you want to override your permission settings.

 > Exercise
 > --------
 >
 > Starting in the `data` directory, do the following:
 >
-> 1. Make sure that you have deleted your backup directory and all files it contains.
+> 1. Ensure you have deleted your backup directory and all files it contains.
 > 2. Create a backup of each of your FASTQ files using `cp`.
-(Note: You’ll need to do this individually for each of the two FASTQ files.
+(Note: You must do this individually for the two FASTQ files.
 We haven’t learned yet how to do this with a wildcard.)
-> 3. Use a wildcard to move all of your backup files to a new backup directory.
+> 3. Use a wildcard to move your backup files to a new backup directory.
 > 4. Change the permissions on all of your backup files to be write-protected.
 >